Which COVID-19 vaccines are approved for use by MFAT staff?

 This list is likely to grow as there are other very promising vaccines which are currently going through the regulatory process.

 A great deal of research around COVID-19 vaccines is currently underway, and new vaccines are presenting for authorisation at an increasing rate.
 The information on this page will be reviewed and updated regularly, and all changes to the below list of Healix-approved vaccines will be made with urgency.
-As vaccines become locally available, all staff and dependants are advised to contact their local medical providers or Healix (CovidVaccineEnquiries-MFAT@healix.com or +64 (0) 9 477 4410, option 4 – Monday to Friday 0900-1700 GMT) to discuss vaccination in light of the most up to date information.
+As vaccines become locally available, all staff and dependants are advised to contact their local medical providers or Healix (MFAT@healix.com or +64 (0) 9 477 4410, option 1.

 The AstraZeneca-Oxford University vaccine is suspected to have an association with the formation of blood clots in some patients.
 This side effect is extremely rare.
 For most individuals the benefit of receiving AstraZeneca vaccine far outweighs this tiny risk.
 The current advice from Healix is as follows:

-- If you are aged under 30 and have no underlying health conditions which predispose you to serious COVID, you should consider taking an alternative approved vaccine if one is available.
-If AstraZeneca vaccine is the only vaccine you can access, it is still a suitable option.
+- If you are aged under 40 and have no underlying health conditions which predispose you to serious COVID, you should consider taking an alternative approved vaccine if one is available.
+If AstraZeneca vaccine is the only vaccine you can access it is still an appropriate option, and likely a recommended one if you are in a location where COVID-19 risk is high.

 - If you have a medical condition which predisposes you to blood clots you should seek medical advice before taking the AstraZeneca vaccine.